IRTF-PEARG/wg-materials/interim-21-01/participation.md

 - Access code: 178 871 1761

 ## Chat
-We'll be using IETF Jabber.
-The jabber room is pearg@jabber.ietf.org
+- We'll be using IETF Jabber.
+The jabber room is pearg@jabber.ietf.org.
+[Easy link if you already have a Jabber client installed](xmpp:pearg@jabber.ietf.org?join).
+- Need help getting set up? https://www.ietf.org/how/meetings/groupchat has a nice overview along with helpful suggestions for clients.